HELVE/H_OVERVIEW/README.md

 What humans value the most is escapism and convenience.
 Helve AVR intends to give you a carefully designed mix of these in order to provide you with inspiration as well as something to identify with.
 Once a person identifies with the escapism of the universes Helve intends to provide you with mental and physical "weapons"/products/tools that enable one to grow.
 Hit them with escapism to draw them in, then promote and stimulate productive and positive behaviours.

+*note: suck users in with escapism, keep them with providing value (they didin't expect?)*

 Note: It is easy to create content when you are living the content.
 The truth costs you nothing, the lies mean effort.
 Show your truth.
 "Devalue the production quality, upvalue the output."

 ![](mixer-offline.png)